Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey

 \section{Discussion}

 We performed a clustering analysis on 12,968 quasar spectra in the redshift range of $1.57<z<2.4$, compressing the sample by nearly a factor of 12.
 We first determined archetype spectra that are representative of the entire quasar sample.
 We then identified clusters of quasar spectra, each centered on an archetype spectrum, that are similar on the level of individual flux densities.
 We implemented three modifications specific to the peculiarities of a large quasar sample.
 We removed foreground absorption features from the spectra.
-We applied a high pass filter to broadband signal assuming a power-law.
-Lastly, we focused the distance measurement on the spectral regions that display the most variance, primarily prominent emission lines.
+We reduced the effect of broadband signal in the distance measurement assuming a power law.
+Lastly, we focused comparisons on the spectral regions that display the most variation, primarily prominent emission lines.
 We label individual spectra that could not be assigned to any cluster as outliers.
-We constructed a library of high signal-to-noise composite quasar spectra from the clusters.
-Including the outliers, our final, compressed sample contains 684 composite quasar spectra, five clusters of misclassified stars, one misclassified galaxy spectrum, six quasar spectra with incorrect redshift estimates resulting from line confusion in DR16Q, and 396 quasar spectra that are unlike the rest of the sample for varying reasons.
+We then constructed a library of high S/N composite quasar spectra from the clusters.
+Including the outliers, our final, compressed sample contains 684 composite quasar spectra, 5 clusters of misclassified stars, 1 misclassified galaxy spectrum, 6 quasar spectra with incorrect redshift estimates resulting from line confusion in PCA, and 396 quasar spectra that are unlike the rest of the sample for varying reasons.

-We tested if the library is representative of the spectral diversity over the sampled redshift range by developing a spectral model through PCA.
+We tested whether the library is representative of the spectral diversity over the sampled redshift range by developing a spectral model through PCA.
 Our model, the 6-vector model, consists of the mean spectrum of the composite quasar spectra library and the first five eigenspectra.
 We fit three independent test samples with the 6-vector model: a standard sample of non-BAL quasar spectra, a BAL quasar spectra sample with identified C~\textsc{iv} and Si~\textsc{iv} BAL features masked, and a selection of outlier spectra from the clustering analysis.
 All samples were restricted to the redshift range of $1.65<z<2.29$ to permit a free redshift parameter in modeling.
 The best fits from the 6-vector model were compared to the best fits from the B12 eigenspectra.
 The results are summarized as follows: